WATCH Kirby Smart: Georgia ‘got tested’ in 23-17 win over Notre Dame

 “They were running boots, waggles, (and) that guy is a phenomenal player,” Smart said.
 “You notice later in the game they tried to target him and we had two or three pass break-ups.”

-The Bulldogs also had two second-half interceptions and held the Irish without a third down in the third quarter.
+The Bulldogs also had two second-half interceptions and held the Irish without a first down in the third quarter.

 Georgia had star players step up, too.

 “There were some really large hearts out there tonight,” Smart said.
 “D’Andre Swift ran the ball with passion, guts and just relentless effort.”

 Swift had a career-high 18 carries for 98 yards and a TD, hurdling a Notre Dame player on a spectacular 10-yard run.